peachpiecompiler/peachpie-docs/docs/php/unicode.md

 A `string` in PeachPie is an object representing either a text or a sequence of bytes.
 Text natively consists of Unicode characters, and is based on .NET's [`System.String`](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/strings/) data type.

-Native support for Unicode is built-in the type system, in the compiler, and in library functions.
+Native support for Unicode is built in the type system, in the compiler, and in library functions.
 By default, all the textual operations respect the Unicode semantic allowing for safe and clean text manipulation.

-The string value, however, can be both - Unicode character sequence and/or a single-byte sequence.
+The string value, however, can be both - UTF-16 character sequence and/or a single-byte sequence.

 String values are not zero-terminated, hence they can contain `\0` characters without breaking `strlen`, `echo` and other string operations.